swcarpentry/modern-scientific-authoring/01-mess.md

-*Typesetting languages* for line printers, on the other hand, were usually more abstract.
-Authors could tell the computer to lay out a phrase as a second-level heading or set certain words in italics, but it was then the computer's job to determine where things should actually go on the page:
+*Typesetting languages* for line printers, on the other hand, let authors tell the computer to lay out a phrase as a second-level heading or set certain words in italics, but it was then the computer's job to determine where things would go and what they would look like:

 ~~~
 .t2 Section Heading